elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/Prophet Architect of a Civilisation Book/SB New Draft.md

 But the echo of that question resonates far beyond the 7th century.
 It has traveled across fourteen hundred years to land squarely in the center of our own lives.

 Look around you.
 We live in a world of miracles.
 We have built artificial intelligence that can write poetry, yet we have lost the ability to speak to our neighbors.
 We carry the sum of human knowledge in our pockets.
-Yet, despite our technological godhood, our social software is crashing.
+Yet, despite our ==technological godhood==, our social software is crashing.

 We are lonely.
 We are polarized.
 We are anxious.

 Scroll through your news feed.
 You see the same fractures that plagued the ancient tribes, just wearing different masks.
-We see the 'Us vs. Them' tribalism tearing apart democracies from Washington to New Delhi in our politics, where opponents are not just wrong, but evil.
+We see the 'Us vs. Them' tribalism tearing apart democracies from New Delhi to Washington in our politics, where opponents are not just wrong, but evil.
 We see the tyranny of debt trapping millions in a cycle of anxiety.
 We see the systemic devaluation of human life based on race, gender, or geography.

 The silence of Arafat has been replaced by the noise of the algorithm, but the fundamental crisis remains the same: We have built a world of connection, but we have lost the code for trust.